alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 No hyphen.
 Title case for 'Level'.

 ### tax credits

 Lower case and plural.
 Working Tax Credit and Child Tax Credit are specific benefits, so are title case and singular.

 ### tax returns

 Title case when referring to proper titles for the first time: Company Tax Return, Partnership Tax Return, Employer Annual Return.

-Use Self Assessment tax return at first mention, as it’s not a proper title.
+Use Self Assessment tax return at first mention, as it's not a proper title.

-After that refer to them in full, or if it’s clear what you’re referring to, simply as a return.
+After that refer to them in full, or if it's clear what you're referring to, simply as a return.
 General references to tax returns are lower case.

 When referring to the legal requirement, we use deliver or file the return.
 Online, we say submit the return.
 For Self Assessment (paper or online) use send or file the return.
 Send is better.